santisq/PSTree/docs/Get-PSTree.md

 ### -RecursiveSize

-Displays the recursive Folders Size
+Displays the recursive Size of Folders.

 ```yaml
 Type: SwitchParameter